Hopemen/lowermedia-sticky-js-menus/README.md

 	adding a class it uses custom js files that have the main navigational selectors already defined.
 JS manipulates the menus by using the already defined tags.

-This plugin has been tested on a growing number of themes including: twentythirteen, twentytwelve, twentyeleven, responsive, wp-foundation, required-foundation, neuro
+This plugin has been tested on a growing number of themes including: (will, in most cases, work on themes other than the following as well) twentythirteen, twentytwelve, twentyeleven, responsive, wp-foundation, required-foundation, neuro